 Diagnosis of Lymphoma

 Veterinarians run various tests and examinations on dogs while diagnosing Lymphoma.
 Without tests, it’s hard to tell if the tumor is benign or cancerous.
 During the initial assessment, the vet will first feel your dog’s body and look for the presence of lumps and nodes.
 If the vet suspects enlargement of any lymph node, they will take its sample and run diagnostics.
 The technique of taking lymph node samples is called fine needle aspirate.
-This procedure is done without sedating the pet and not painful.
+This procedure is done without sedating the pet and is not painful.
 The sample is then put on the slide and studied under the microscope.

 Treatment of Lymphoma